jdittrich/userNeedResearchBook/text/dataAnalysis.md

 > - To know these 'attributes' of HTML-'tags' makes writing code easier.

 ### Prepare your notes for Analysis

 When you create groups of data, it is good to know if the theme of the group is relevant across several participants or only concerns one participant.
 To check for this, you should supply each note (=line in the transcript) with a participant code.
+You already used this code in the section on [archiving your data](#AfterSessionArchiveData) to show to which participant the recorded data belongs.
 A participant code works like a pseudonym: The user is not identifiable by his/her real name, but by a stand-in for the name.
 I use neutral number codes: The first person I did a research session with is P1, the second is P2 etc.

 > If you have this on your transcript:
 >